neeraja1504/mathgpt/README.md

 ## 4. Next Steps
-If we had more time, we would:
+If I had more time, I would:
 - Expand content coverage: Add more subjects and granular topic breakdowns.
+Also have one more component of different modules to integrate.
 - Incorporate retrieval-based grounding: Fetch relevant curriculum examples, not rely entirely on generation.
+This can also reduce hallucinations and have more factually-grounded outputs.
 - Log plan effectiveness: Track which activities result in improved mastery.
-- Stick to certain plans only
+Calculate this over a batch of students to have a better fine-grained analysis.
 - Add a UI: For students to interactively accept/decline or modify each activity.
 - Introduce memory: Track long-term learning patterns across sessions.
+We can track student behaviour with this which can help us understand more about potential behaviour of a student.